Click on a topic below for further information...

+We advise patients to take 1 to 2 days off to ensure adequate recovery time.
 Many patients can return to near normal activities the day after the procedure.
-Your surgeon will discuss with you any activities you should avoid during the immediate pos-toperative period.
-Most people return to work after 1 to 2 days.
+We will discuss with you any activities you should avoid during the immediate post-operative period.

 What happens if my vision changes later on?
 Will UC Berkeley Refractive Surgery Center be there for me?

 UC Berkeley Refractive Surgery Center offers an "Enhancement Commitment" for two years post-op.
 It is important to complete your post-op visits, including a comprehensive eye exam one year after surgery, and this valuable service will remain in effect.